 A pickup truck is an incredibly versatile workhorse.
-They can cope with off-roading, towing and the demands of company car drivers.
+Pickups can cope with off-roading, towing and the demands of company car drivers.
 Yet, they are also able to provide family motoring and some even get close to the refinement of SUVs.
 Running costs are generally higher than those of SUVs and the driving experience is quite different, so choosing a pickup as a new car or used buy needs careful consideration.
-Here’s our pick of the 10 best cars in the pickup sector.
+Here’s our pick of the best vehicles in the pickup sector.

 - Ford Ranger (2023-)